elemental/Elemental/doc/source/lapack-like/condensed.rst

 transformations).
 This routine performs said reduction on a Hermitian matrix and stores the scaled Householder vectors in place of the introduced zeroes.

-.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, Matrix<R>& A )
+.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, Matrix<F>& A )
-.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, DistMatrix<R>& A )
+.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, DistMatrix<F>& A )

+.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, Matrix<F>& A, Matrix<F>& t )
+.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, DistMatrix<F>& A, DistMatrix<F,STAR,STAR>& t )

    Overwrites the main and sub (super) diagonal of the real matrix `A` with its similar symmetric tridiagonal matrix and stores the scaled Householder vectors below (above) its tridiagonal entries.

-.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, Matrix<Complex<R> >& A, Matrix<Complex<R> >& t )
-.. cpp:function:: void HermitianTridiag( UpperOrLower uplo, DistMatrix<Complex<R> >& A, DistMatrix<Complex<R>,STAR,STAR>& t )

-   Similar to above, but the complex Hermitian matrix is reduced to real symmetric tridiagonal form, with the added complication of needing to also store the phase information for the Householder vectors (the scaling can be inferred since the Householder vectors must be unit length); the scales with proper phases are returned in the column vector `t`.
+   Complex Hermitian reductions have the added complication of needing to also store the phase information for the Householder vectors (the scaling can be inferred since the Householder vectors must be unit length) if they are to be applied (in the column vector `t`).

 Please see the :ref:`lapack-tuning` section for extensive information on maximizing the performance of Householder tridiagonalization.